 Your main consideration should be legibility.
 In that regard, contrast is usually the most important factor: the higher the contrast, the more legible the text.
 It also adds to the layers of separation, as shown in the illustration in Figure B. The more contrast, the more depth, which improves readability.
 I'm not suggesting that you take a crayon-box attitude to your documents though.
 This illustration is just that, an illustration—not a recommendation for these particular colors.

 Limiting your choices will produce the best results.
 Limit your color palette to two or three colors.
 Use different shades (hue) and saturation (chroma) to add variation.
 And remember, even in digital form, there's nothing wrong with a white background.

 The process for adding a picture to a document's background is similar to inserting a picture into an AutoShape—you use the Fill Effects option.

 Note:This feature has the potential to produce more ghastly results, so just because you can add a picture doesn't mean you should.

 You'll use the same Page Color option on the Page Layout tab (in the Page Background group) to add a picture, as follows.

 - Click the Page Color option and choose Fill Effects.

 - Locate the picture you want to insert and click Insert.

 - Click OK.

-As I mentioned, mechanically, adding color or a picture to a document's background is easy.
+As I mentioned, adding color or a picture to a document's background is easy.
 Producing a visually effective document takes specialized knowledge.